 With this in mind, it's a very good idea to invest in a rain jacket before you study abroad.
-North Face rain jackets are known for being super water repellant while at the same time breathable so that you will stay dry while not overheating in the tropical temperatures.
+North Face rain jackets for women or for men are known for being super water repellant while at the same time breathable so that you will stay dry while not overheating in the tropical temperatures.

 Much of the appeal of studying abroad in Central America is the access it provides to outdoor activities such as hiking, swimming, surfing, whitewater rafting, and more.

 If you have any special outdoor gear or equipment that you use on a regular basis, you will probably be able to find places to use it in Central America.
 Bring along any outdoor gear (especially a headlamp!) you would need for your favorite activities so that you are prepared when adventure calls!